Itiviti/gradle-nuget-plugin/README.md

 nuget {
     // nuget.exe version to use, defaults to 4.4.0

+    // there are three different mutually excluded options for Nuget binary downloading:

+    // first: define nuget version for download.
     // available versions can be found [here](https://dist.nuget.org/index.html) version = '4.4.0'

-    // Optionally you can set nuget location, which will be used for download: nugetExePath = "https://dist.nuget.org/win-x86-commandline/latest/nuget.exe"
+    // second - set nuget location, which will be used for download: nugetExePath = "https://dist.nuget.org/win-x86-commandline/latest/nuget.exe"

-    // Or nuget file, which is already downloaded previously: nugetExePath = "C:\\Tools\\Nuget\\nuget.exe"
+    // third: define nuget executable file, which is already downloaded previously: nugetExePath = "C:\\Tools\\Nuget\\nuget.exe"
 }